Was Gwynn's quest MLB's last real run at .400?

-SAN DIEGO -- It's been 78 years since Ted Williams defied the odds.
-Seventy-eight years since Williams, a son of San Diego who grew into one of baseball’s greatest hitters, played two games on Sept.
+It's been more than 78 years since Ted Williams defied the odds.
+More than 78 years since Williams, a son of San Diego who grew into one of baseball’s greatest hitters, played two games on Sept.
 28, 1941.
 Sitting on a .400 batting average entering the season’s final day, Williams played a doubleheader, knowing that it might jeopardize his place in history.

 Surely, when Williams recorded his sixth and final hit that day, nobody believed he’d be the last .400 hitter.
 It had been done 28 times before, and it was bound to happen again.